pimlicolabs/erc20-paymaster/README.md

 - There is a limit to the amount of ERC-20 tokens that can be taken from the user/guarantor for the user opertion.
 - `paymasterData`: "0x03" + token spend limit (32 bytes) + guarantor address (20 bytes) + validUntil (6 bytes) + validAfter (6 bytes) + guarantor signature (dynamic bytes)

-## TwapOracle

-[TwapOracle.sol](./src/oracles/TwapOracle.sol) complies with Chainlink's [IOracle](./src/interfaces/IOracle.sol) interface, but uses Uniswap V3 TWAP as a price provider.
-The `baseToken`, `twapAge` and `pool` parameters are immutable and can't be changed after deployment.
-The returned price always has 8 decimals, to comply with a Chainlink oracle.

 ## Development

 This repository uses Foundry and Halmos for development.